oracle-livelabs/adb/shared/adb-slack-msteams/provision-database-config/provision-database-configure.md

 ## Task 4: Configure access control to allow user access to external network services

-In this task, you will use **`DBMS_NETWORK_ACL_ADMIN.APPEND_HOST_ACE`** procedure to grant the access control privileges to a user.
+For this task, you will use **`DBMS_NETWORK_ACL_ADMIN.APPEND_HOST_ACE`** procedure to grant the access control privileges to a user.
 For more information, see [Configuring Access Control for External Network Services](https://docs.oracle.com/en/database/oracle/oracle-database/19/dbseg/managing-fine-grained-access-in-pl-sql-packages-and-types.html#DBSEG-GUID-3D5B66BC-0277-4887-9CD1-97DB44EB5213).

 1. In the source database SQL window, specify the following parameters that are used in the following script.